-Mornings Tuesday-Friday are similar with routine practice, a read aloud and then a beginning of the year activity either about expectations, problem solving or all about me books.
-Here’s links to the resources you see above:
+Tuesday through Friday are all similar with routine practice, a read-aloud, and then a beginning-of-the-year activity either about expectations, problem-solving, or all about me books.
+Here are links to the resources you see above:

 - The Day You Begin by Jacqueline Woodson

 - Summer Adventure Puzzles

 - Back to School Rules by Laurie Friedman